JosephCHoward/JosephCHoward/README.md

 </a>

 After a successful career in higher education, I am transitioning to the field of cybersecurity.
 For the past 18+ months, I have been deeply engaged in gaining the skills, tools, and knowledge essential for cyber analysis.
-Through a combination of hands-on projects, real-world simulations, certifications, and formal education, I have honed my ability to detect, analyze, and respond to cyber threats.
+Through a combination of hands-on projects, real-world simulations, certifications, and formal education, I have developed my ability to detect, analyze, and respond to cyber threats.

 # Objective